PEER Audit

 The Digital Audit?

-PEER tells you exactly where you stand on the digital requirements, with evidence an assessor can verify.
+PEER shows exactly where you stand on the digital rules, with proof an assessor can verify.
 That part is covered.

 Ready to Audit Your Digital JEDI Compliance?

-Get an evidence-backed PEER Audit report covering accessibility, inclusivity, carbon emissions, performance, and SEO — mapped directly to B Lab's JEDI Standards V2.2.
+Get a proof-backed PEER Audit report on access, inclusivity, carbon, speed, and SEO — mapped straight to B Lab's JEDI Standards V2.2.

 Book a PEER Audit